mksarifo/imageprocessing/README.md

 ### `npm start`

+Start the dev server.
 Runs the app on port 8001

+### `npm run lint`

+Checks the app from lint errors

 ### `npm run test`